yashsondhi/diel-light-pi/README.md

 # Diel-light activity detector
 Creates activity detector images for the Rasberry pi to monitor diel activity of small objects
 # Setup
 1. Clone the git repository to your rasberry pi using git clone or download the files.
+Navigate to the folder diel-light-pi
 2. Run `python3 run_diel-light.py --time` to update time if required.
 3. Run `python3 run_diel-light.py --setup` to display output parameters for project.
 4. If the project parameters require updating.
 Modify the `configs/project.conf`